What is vegetable tanned leather?

 The tanning process

 The vegetable tanning process takes about 20-30 months.
 Per Skin about 30 kg of bark or 20 kg of fruit or 90 kg oak wood is needed.
 In 2009, world demand for vegetable tanning raw material was about 130,000 tonnes.
+The modern tanning with vegetable tanning agents only takes 59 hours compared to a comparable chrome tanning with 54 hours.

 The tanning agent is placed together with the hides in water-filled pits, resulting in a bath containing tannic acid after a few days.
 The skin is regularly exposed to additional baths with higher tannin concentrations.